 Go-Pay is intensively promoting its products with various strategies, some of which are by offering discounts and cashback to encourage people to use the application.
 These two apps quickly became the consumer's choice, and other players dropped out regularly because they could not compete with this application.
 Go-Jek is getting serious about strengthening Go-Pay services by acquiring three local financial technology (fintech) startups: Kartuku, Midtrans, and Mapan.
-The acquisition of these three local startups is because they have processed a total transaction of more than IDR 67.5 trillion per year, either through credit, debit cards, or digital wallets for users, service providers, and affiliated more than the control of the cards.
+The acquisition of these three local startups is because they have processed a total transaction of more than IDR 67.5 trillion per year, either through credit, debit cards, or digital wallets for users, service providers, and affiliated merchants.